If you do not see your question answered here, Please email me! Thank you!

 Now this is a general release.
 There are some things you can NOT do with my photos.
 You can't bribe, extort or sell the pictures.
 Go ahead and laugh.
 I have actually seen this go on with my photos.
 No bribing grandma to babysit for pictures of your wedding! :)

 How do you reserve a date for a wedding?

 To reserve a date for wedding photography, I need $500 down and a signed contract.
 I do this due to the fact that there are only so many Saturdays in the calendar year, so time is limited!
 The rest is due on the day of the wedding.
 If you do not think you can make a down payment right away, please contact me!
 I have and will work with people to do a payment plan.

 I work on a first come, first serve basis!
 If you are interested in our services, but are not ready to sign a contract or deposit, I do not hold dates.
 If you are waiting to meet with me months down the road when you can make it to our neck of the woods, and someone else comes along wanting to reserve us, I am sorry.
 I only hold a date for two weeks after a contract is sent out.
 If I do not hear from you, I will just assume you did not want our services.
 I do not bug people or pressure anyone. :)

 What does "All day" mean for weddings?

 It typically means 12pm to 10pm.
 I have found after taking around 300 dancing/reception photos, that most of my customers have been well documented.
 My times are like this because of our schedule.
 I may have three engagement sessions to do the next morning.
 Or I might have a wedding the day before.
-On average, it may seem like it is only 10 hours of shooting time, but with travel time, set up and teardown, especially with photobooths, it is more like a 12+ hour day.
+On average, it may seem like it is only 10 hours of shooting time, but with travel time, it is more like a 12+ hour day.

 How long does it take to receive my pictures?